Instigo5483/Youtube-AI-Detector/README.md

 ## Detection Logic

-Comment analysis runs in two stages:
+Comment analysis runs in three stages, in order:

 ### Stage 1 — Bot Pattern Matching
 If any of these patterns match, the comment is immediately flagged `BOT`: